FuelRats/fuelrats.com/CONTRIBUTING.md

 ### Commit conventions

-We use an interpretation of the angular commit conventions in this project.
 Generally squeaking, all commits should follow this pattern:
 ```
-type(component): commit message
+<scope>[(<component>)]: <subject>

+[body]

+[footer]
 ```
 * **type** - The type of work done in the commit.
 See below for types.
 * **component** - Should follow these rules:
     * If the file is a react component (in the Components directory), no suffix is needed.
 Just use the file name.
+      * CSS modules don't require
     * If the file is a helper file (in the helpers directory), just simply using `helpers` as the component will suffice.
     * If the file is documentation, no suffix is needed, however docs should **ALWAYS** have a commit type of `docs`.
     * All other files should generally follow the format of `filename-<best-describing-parentdir>` IE: `rescue-actions`, `index-page`, or `badge-scss`.
     * Remain as consistent in naming as possible.
 Use git history as precedence for the component name given to a file.
-* **commit message** - should quickly summarize changes made.
+* **subject** - should quickly summarize changes made.
 If there are multiple changes, multiline commit messages are allowed to fully summarize changes made.
+* **body** - The body can include any additional details which might be relevent to the commit.
+If your commit *must* contain multiple changes which are not covered by the subject, this would be the place to list them.
+This should be avoided, however.
+* **footer** - The footer should first contain issue references (e.g. `Fixes WEB-100`, `Issue WEB-200`), and then any additional notes.
+    *  If the working branch has a issue reference in it's name, then commit references are not required.
+    * Notes should be separated from issue references with a blank line and then prefixed with the word `NOTE: `.

 If in doubt about component naming, try to dive into the commit history for the file in question.
 Ultimately ask if you're still confused.
 Use your best judgement, but prefer consistency over enforcing the rules set by this document. the point of these rules is to make searching through commits easier, and consistency helps the most.